 Find out more about Indian status and the Indian Register.

-Find out how First Nations can manage their band moneys and about ISC's responsibility to manage Indian moneys held in trust for First Nations.
+Find out how First Nations can manage their band moneys and about ISC's responsibility to manage moneys held in trust for First Nations.

-Find out what services are available to help manage the affairs of a minor or dependent adult, or of a deceased person, who is a First Nation member and usually lives on reserve.
+Find out what services are available to help manage the affairs of a minor, a dependent adult or a deceased family member or friend who usually lives or lived on a reserve.

 Find out how to report an event or amend an entry.

 Find out how to maintain the Indian Register.

 Find out about band membership and how to transfer to, create, divide or merge a band.